 Section 1.
-Age specific ministries (Renumber sections that follow)
+Age specific ministries

-The age specific ministries/departments are aligned as Children, Youth and Adult.
-District ministries may be grouped together under a ministry director as designated by the needs and opportunities.
+The age specific ministries/departments are aligned as Children, Youth and Adults.
 Each department shall be structured to meet current needs with flexibility to respond to changing opportunities.
 Adult ministries will also include gender specific ministries for men and women.